 Co-operative planning for climate change disasters

-Taiwan has long suffered from water and drought disasters.
-Under the influence of climate change, rainfall patterns have become increasingly uneven, leading to more severe impacts from floods and droughts, with natural disasters caused by extreme weather becoming more frequent in recent years.
-To respond to the increasing frequency and severity of disasters and climate change, National Cheng Kung University (NCKU) has collaborated with local and central governments as well as non-governmental organizations to develop various plans and measures.
-NCKU Disaster Prevention Research Center assists the Water Resources Agency in integrating existing disaster prevention and relief systems and their implementation results, proposing a national development strategy for adaptation technologies related to water and drought disasters.
+Taiwan has long faced water and drought-related disasters.
+Climate change has made rainfall increasingly uneven, intensifying floods and droughts, with extreme weather events becoming more frequent in recent years.
+To address these challenges, National Cheng Kung University (NCKU) collaborates with local and central governments, as well as NGOs, to develop response plans and adaptation measures.
+The NCKU Disaster Prevention Research Center supports the Water Resources Agency by integrating existing disaster prevention and relief systems, assessing implementation outcomes, and proposing national strategies for water and drought adaptation technologies.

-To address this, the Department of Hydraulic and Ocean Engineering at NCKU organized a workshop on "Residual Risks of Extreme Floods," inviting scholars and experts from both domestic and international backgrounds, as well as representatives from relevant departments, to explore "flood residual risks."
-This seminar aims to promote the integration of theory and practice, while examining the current challenges and opportunities in various aspects such as preparedness and response, risk communication, land use restrictions, building codes, and flood insurance before and after floods occur.
+To tackle this issue, NCKU’s Department of Hydraulic and Ocean Engineering organized a workshop on “Residual Risks of Extreme Floods.”
+The event gathered domestic and international scholars, experts, and government representatives to examine flood residual risks, integrating theory with practical considerations.
+Discussions focused on preparedness and response, risk communication, land use planning, building codes, and flood insurance before and after extreme flood events.

 - NCKU Disaster Prevention Center - National Development Strategy for Flood and Drought Adaptation Technology